Blackwoodsounddesign/spatialsuite/README.md

 # Included
 Create Trajectories - XYZ plugin that sends OSC over a desired port.
 <br>
-Raw Javascript - contains DBAP, VBAP, VBIP and Position Based panning algorithms implemented in Javascript.
+Raw Javascript - contains DBAP, VBAP & VBIP algorithms implemented in Javascript.
 <br>
 SpatialSuite - a max project with all of the algorithms setup for use in quad
 <br>